tvandenberghe/ears3-server/readme.md

 ## Adresses and ports

 The EARS webservices are reachable on [http://localhost:818](http://localhost:8080/)1 and the acquisition server on [http://localhost:808](http://localhost:8080/)0, by default.
 You can modify these ports in the .env file but this is not recommended.
 If a port is already taken, you either change the port in the .env file, or preferrably kill the application that takes the port.
 In order to find applications using a port, use eg. `sudo netstat -tulpn | grep 8080`, note the pid in the last column and then `sudo kill <pid>`

+## Usage
+Go to `http://localhost:8181/ears3/html/event` to manage the programs and cruises and to create new events.
+You are first prompted to provide your name and email address.
+Please note that for the time being the event fields are populated with the ontology from the RV Belgica.
+This will be changed in the near future.
+A new vessel ontology file can be saved in the ontologies directory and the changes will be immediately visible in the event creation interface.

+Go to `http://localhost:8080` for the acquisition.

 ## View the database, e.g. with MySQL Workbench